brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 In 2022, neighbouring El Salvador opened a 40,000 person megaprison and issued life sentences to all gang members, most of whom had face tattoos that made them easily identifiable.
 The country had been a hub for drug trafficing because they used the US Dollar, but harsh punishments made crime fall to near zero within a year.
 More on that later, but it had the opposite effect on Honduras, which shares the largest border and saw a huge influx of crime and gang activity.
 Since then Honduras has earned a bad reputation.

 In 2024, the UK updated their visa to make entry much harder for them.
-Honduras retaliated with the same back, now requiring a physical visa from an embassy to transit through the country.
-This has led to British travellers using an expensive boat service to go between El Salvador and Nicaragua, rather than the transiting bus which was historically the only option.
-I strongly feel this has tainted the discussion with
+Honduras retaliated with the same back, now requiring a physical visa from an embassy, which is not easy to get while on the road.
+This led to British travellers using an expensive boat service to go between El Salvador and Nicaragua, rather than the transiting bus which was historically the best option.
+While this has no effect on Irish, European or American travellers, I think it's led to a lot of fear mongering in hostels, which convices people to use the boat or avoid the country.

+Much of this is likely an over reaction, when the country has very little petty crime, especially in touristy areas.
+Crime is generally between gangs, or in the most impoverished slums which would be near impossible to accidentally find yourself in.
+I'm still happy with my decision to just see Copan, as it suited my itinerary and right now

 #### Copan Ruinas